 In June 1998, filmmakers DANIEL MYRICK and EDUARDO SANCHEZ launched the original Blair Witch Project website via their production website haxan.com.
 The Blair Witch Project then debuted at the 1999 Sundance Film Festival and was immediately acquired by Artisan.
 The months leading up to the film’s release capitalized on internet-based marketing, a novel concept of the time.
-Artisan’s Steven Rothenberg, along with the Blair Witch filmmakers, sheparded the film through, what is now considered, one of the best viral marketing campaigns of all time.
+Artisan’s Steven Rothenberg, along with the Blair Witch filmmakers, shepherded the film through what is now considered one of the best viral marketing campaigns of all time.

-Enjoy this retro-look back at the marketing for The Blair Witch Project, and perhaps, think about how viral marketing may fit into the campaign for your next project.
+So enjoy this retro-look back (written for SAGindie in 2012) at the original marketing for The Blair Witch Project, and perhaps, think about how viral marketing may fit into the campaign for your next project.

-Hoaxes are usually very clichéd, poorly thought out and simply in no way believable but the intricacy and attention to detail behind the hoax for The Blair Witch Project, put it up there with H.G.
-Wells’ War of the Worlds hoax in 1938, when his live radio reading of alien invasion novel sparked widespread panic and hysteria.
-Not only was The Blair Witch Project‘s viral ad campaign well orchestrated but it was also massively ahead of the curve.
+Hoaxes are usually very clichéd, poorly thought out and simply in no way believable, but the intricacy and attention to detail behind the hoax for The Blair Witch Project, put it up there with Orson Welles’ War of the Worlds hoax in 1938, when his live radio reading of an alien invasion novel sparked widespread panic and hysteria.
+Not only was The Blair Witch Project‘s viral ad campaign well orchestrated, but it was also massively ahead of the curve.
 No other marketing campaign before (and arguably after) had been able to tap into the power of the online word-of-mouth effect.

 It’s simple things like that, that mimics genuine authenticity and that firmly hooks and reels people in.
 It’s things like that, that create the most successful viral ad campaign ever.